Last Updated on March 10, 2022 by Marco C.

 The only way in which broccoli stems can be dangerous is if they are uncooked and offered in large pieces.
 That’s simply because they are pretty hard and difficult to digest.
 In fact, they can even pose a choking hazard.
 However, if you’ve steamed them beforehand and you’ve chopped them into little pieces, everything should be fine.

-So, Can Dogs Have Broccoli Stems In Moderation?
+So, Can Dogs Eat Broccoli Stems In Moderation?

 The short of it all is that dogs very much can eat broccoli stems.
+But how much broccoli can your dog eat without harming its health?
 Moderation is obviously advised as veggies should never be the main part of your dog’s diet.
+How much broccoli is safe to feed for your dog’s health?
 At least 75% to 80% of your dog’s food needs to be meat-based.
 What’s more, no single veggie should comprise the entirety of the other 25%.
 So, if you are going to give your dog broccoli stems, they should be kept below 10% of your dog’s daily calorie intake.

 In such moderation, however, broccoli stems can be an excellent source of fiber, minerals, and vitamins.
 Just remember to steam them first and to chop them into small bites – otherwise, they can be a bit too hard for your dog to digest properly.